RedisLabs/redislabs-docs/content/ri/memory-optimizations/use-smaller-keys.md

 In a well written application, switching to shorter keys usually involves updating a few constant strings in the application code.

-You will have to identify, all the big keys in your Redis Instance and shorten it by removing extra characters from it.
+You have to identify, all the big keys in your Redis Instance and shorten it by removing extra characters from it.
 You can achieve this in two ways:

 1. You can identify the big keys in your Redis Instance by using RedisInsight.
-This will give you details about all the keys and a way to sort your data based on the length of keys.
+This gives you details about all the keys and a way to sort your data based on the length of keys.
 1. Alternatively, you can run the command `redis-cli --bigkeys`

-Advantage of using RedisInsight is that it will give you the big keys from the whole dataset whereas the big keys commands run over a certain set of records and return the big keys from that set, hence it is difficult to identify the big keys from the whole dataset using big keys.
+Advantage of using RedisInsight is that it gives you the big keys from the whole dataset whereas the big keys commands run over a certain set of records and return the big keys from that set, hence it is difficult to identify the big keys from the whole dataset using big keys.

 ## Advantages